 A DSA was established for environmental considerations that deal with specific and direct constructionrelated issues such as wetlands, floodplains, protected species, and hazardous materials.
-Specifically, the DSA includes areas of potential physical disturbance for the proposed runway safety area improvements, taxiway extension, pavement reconstruction, building development, and related construction impact areas.
-The DSA is also shown in Figure 3.1-1.
+Specifically, the DSA includes areas of potential physical disturbance for the proposed runway safety area improvements, pavement reconstruction, and related construction impact areas.
+The DSA is shown in Figure 3.1-1.